unforswearing/lnks/README.md

 ## Examples

-Print urls matching <query> from Google Chrome:
+### Print urls matching <query> from Google Chrome

 ```
 lnks [query]
 lnks [query] --print
 ```

-Use Safari instead of Google Chrome:
+### Use Safari instead of Google Chrome:

 If the '--safari' flag follows query, search Safari URLs instead of Chrome.
 This option can be set permanently in settings.

 ```
 lnks [query] --safari --csv
 ```

-Read urls from files or other commands:
+### Read urls from files or other commands

 Use the '--stdin' flag to read urls from standard input.